zhengshuai1001/JiKouCompany/README.md

 Knowing is not enough, we must apply.
 Willing is not enough, we must do.

 It's up to you how far you go.
 If you don't try, you'll never know!

+Someone who thinks the world is always cheating him is right.
+He is missing that wonderful feeling of trust in someone or something.